I'm Honey!

 I was the granddaughter of a “step-grandmother.”
 One of my grandmothers passed away before I was born.
 I loved my “step-grandmother” as much as my biological grandmother.
 Both were women who loved me unconditionally.
 Titles meant nothing to me; their actions meant the world.

 I had to call my “step-grandmother” Aunt Clara instead of Grandma because my grandfather insisted that all 14 grandchildren respect the memory of our deceased grandmother, the grandmother we never knew.
+Some children are called grandma or use another grandparent title for their step-grandparent, but in our family, the chosen name reflected our unique situation.
+My grandfather was always called grandpa by the grandchildren, which felt natural to us.

 For over 40 years I did just that.
 But, in my heart of hearts, I wanted to call her grandma.
 She was a “granddaughter’s gift.”
+Whether you are the first grandchild or one of many, what a child calls their step-grandparent often depends on family tradition and personal comfort, and the calls can vary widely.

-The Key to Step-Grandmother Success
+The Key to Step Grandparents Success

 Today I am, like many of you, an “Aunt Clara!”
 A large group of us have step-grandchildren who have a deceased grandmother, no grandmother, or a few biological living grandmothers.
 We are the outsiders who yearn to be insiders.
 Right?
 You will not be thought of as a “step” grandma if you think of your blended grandchildren’s feelings before your own.
 Don’t be a narcissist.
 That is the key to a “step” grandmother’s success.